Shop Repairs Manufacturers Resources iFAQs About

 An electron traveling at a reasonable speed has a wavelength of about 0.01 nm, thousands of times longer than the 1.6 to 15 f m diameter of an atomic nucleus.

-Because it's so spread out in comparison, an electron can't even exist closer than a couple of electron wavelengths from a nucleus, much less stick to one.
+So, because the electron is comparatively spread out over space, it can't even exist closer than a couple wavelengths to a nucleus, much less stick to one.

 The Elements